mstum/Simplexcel/README.md

 See [USAGE.md](https://github.com/mstum/Simplexcel/blob/master/USAGE.md) for instructions how to use.

 # Changelog
+## 3.0.0 (2019-11-08)
+* Remove targeting netstandard1.3, add targeting for netstandard2.1
+* The library is now signed and strongly named for improved compatibility
+  * The AssemblyVersion is `3.0.0.0` and will not change in the future
+  * The AssemblyFileVersion and AssemblyInformationalVersion will contain the actual version number
+  * The actual signing key is checked in as [`simplexcel_oss.snk`](src/simplexcel_oss.snk), and a dump of the public key and token is in [`simplexcel_oss.txt`](src/simplexcel_oss.txt)
+  * There is a static `SimplexcelVersion` class with some helpers:
+    * PublicKeyToken is the public key token for the assembly (e.g., 65e777c740a5d92a)
+    * PublicKey is the full public key token for the assembly (e.g., 0024000004800000940000000602000000240000525341310...)
+    * VersionString is the AssemblyInformationalVersion as a string, which may include a suffix if it's a development version (e.g., 2.3.0.177-v3-dev)
+    * Version is the AssemblyFileVersion as a Version object, which does include any suffix (e.g., 2.3.0.177)
+* No functional changes, just making sure that this is independent of future changes

 ## 2.3.0 (2019-11-02)
 * Add `Worksheet.FreezeTopLeft` method (by @bcopeland in PR #26) to freeze more than just the top row/left column
 * Support for Formulas, for example: `sheet.Cells["B4"] = Cell.Formula("MEDIAN(A:A)");`.
 See [the test app](https://github.com/mstum/Simplexcel/blob/0e22dddfcb26b9672ba3ccab6d229da7535127e7/src/Simplexcel.TestApp/Program.cs#L167) for some examples